FridayMarch26th/FridayMarch26th.github.io/_pages/flip.md

 Boundarys
 Flip comes with problems.
 THe edges of teh domain create reflections, the boundary layers allow particles to leave the sim, and maintain velocity.

-Masterclass 16 - 4:21 Waterline
+Masterclass 16 - 4:21 Waterline "Anything above the waterline can leae" "anything below the watelrine is cotaniend"

 https://www.sidefx.com/forum/topic/56732/